 Tradescantia plants are often grown for delicate white flowers that make very rare appearances.
 These flowers only stick around for a short period of time, though!
 While the Tradescantia Fluminensis plant produces many flowers over time, each one will only last for a single day.

 Tradescantia Fluminensis plants are commonly seen growing either as ground cover in a yard or in a pot or basket indoors.
-Because of how quickly Tradescantia Fluminensis plants grow, they are very popular in indoor hanging baskets because the long trailing stems filled with leaves will fall out of the basket gracefully and grow quickly.
+Because Tradescantia Fluminensis plants grow quickly, they are very popular in indoor hanging baskets because the long trailing stems filled with leaves will fall out of the basket gracefully and grow quickly.

 When growing naturally outdoors, Tradescantia Fluminensis will not exceed a height of 3/4 of a foot.
 While these plants do not grow very tall, their nature is invasive and their growth is rapid.
 Tradescantia fluminensis can easily spread by a foot or two in width each year.